Cedar Fair: Richard Zimmerman era

 On October 4, 2017, Cedar Fair announced that Ouimet would step down as CEO and be succeeded by COO Richard Zimmerman on January 1, 2018.
 Ouimet would remain with the company, taking the newly created position of executive chairman of the board of directors.

 On March 27, 2019, Cedar Fair announced it was purchasing the land occupied by California's Great America from the City of Santa Clara.
 The 112 acres beneath the park cost $150 million.
 Cedar Fair had been previously leasing the land from the County of Santa Clara for 6 to 7 million per year.

 In April 2019, Cedar Fair announced a partnership with Feld Entertainment to bring a Monster Jam Thunder Alley Area to select Cedar Fair parks.

 On June 13, 2019, it was announced that Cedar Fair had signed a $261 million deal with Schlitterbahn Waterparks and Resorts to buy their Galveston and New Braunfels locations, with the option to buy Schlitterbahn Kansas City for an additional $6 million, and the rights to the Schlitterbahn name.

 On July 2, 2019, it was announced that Cedar Fair had acquired the Sawmill Creek Resort in Huron, Ohio.
 The property cost $13.5 million.

-In October 2019, Six Flags offered to buy Cedar Fair for $4 billion, however the offer was turned down.
+In October 2019, Six Flags offered to buy Cedar Fair for $4 billion, but the offer was turned down.